Chapter 1: The Vitals of Data#

 1. Observational Epidemiology (The Framingham Heart Study)

 • The Method: Researchers observe participants over time without intervening.
-They measure variables (like blood pressure or smoking habits) and wait to see who develops disease.
+They measure baseline variables (like blood pressure or smoking habits) and wait to see who develops disease.

 • The Goal: To identify risk factors and understand how a disease develops naturally.